RMichae1/PyroStudies/README.md

 # PyroStudies
-Personal repo collection of PyTorch Notebooks for self-studies
+Personal repo collection of Pyro and PyTorch Notebooks for self-studies